GetOccasion/occasion-apidocs/source/includes/_products.md

-status | true | The status that will determine if the product is active for ordering.<br><br>*Possible values:*<br>**active:** Ready to accept orders<br>**inactive:** Not accepting orders<br>**expired:** Product has time slots, but none of them are open.<br>**sold_out:** Either product or all open time slots are fully booked price | true | The base price of an order for this product, before applying price changing questions, tax, coupons, gift cards, etc. tax_percentage | true | The sales tax percentage that is applied to an order for this product closing_time_relative | true | Whether or not `time_slots_closed_before` below indicates time relative to the time_slot start datetime, or absolute to the current day time_slots_closed_before | true | The point in time before which time slots are closed for sales.
-Any time slot occurring between Time.now and the actual occurrence of that time slot (when the class takes place) cannot be sold. show_occurrence_availability | true | If `true`, show how many open seats there are for a time slot show_time_slot_duration | true | If `true`, display the duration of a time slot widget_contact_title | true | The title to display above a section regarding customer contact information (email, first_name, last_name, zip)
+status | true | The status that will determine if the product is active for ordering.<br><br>*Possible values:*<br>**active:** Ready to accept orders<br>**inactive:** Not accepting orders<br>**expired:** Product has time slots, but none of them are open.<br>**sold_out:** Either product or all open time slots are fully booked price | true | The base price of an order for this product, before applying price changing questions, tax, coupons, gift cards, etc. tax_percentage | true | The sales tax percentage that is applied to an order for this product closing_time_relative | true | Whether or not `time_slots_closed_before` below indicates time relative to the time_slot start datetime, or indicates an absolute time time_slots_closed_before | true | The point in time after which time slots are closed for sales.
+Any time slot occurring between this time and the actual occurrence of that time slot (when the class takes place) cannot be sold. show_occurrence_availability | true | If `true`, show how many open seats there are for a time slot show_time_slot_duration | true | If `true`, display the duration of a time slot widget_contact_title | true | The title to display above a section regarding customer contact information (email, first_name, last_name, zip)